laurenecharney/tap/README.md

-# Getting Started with Create React App
+# TAP (The Afterschool Program) Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started
+### Node.js
+Download Node.js which can be found here: https://nodejs.org/en/download/

+### React-Router-Dom
+So we are building a React app with multiple routes and it requires a package react-router-dom.
+Install it with NPM.

+npm i react-router-dom

+### VS Code
+Download VS Code as IDE: https://code.visualstudio.com

 ## Available Scripts